Disclaimer: Nothing's mine.

 She smiled and tucked her wand away.
 'Crushed ice, lemon, sugar, and mint leaves.
 It's good.'
 Fleur took a small bite and crunched the ice with a bright gleam in her eyes.
 'I'm going to try adding limoncello instead of lemon juice and sugar next time.'

-Harry glanced down into the rushing water, then took a small bite of his own.
+Harry glanced down into the rushing water, taking a small bite of his own.
 Soft, sweet lemon melted on his tongue in a cool rush.
 'So, are you going to teach me how to build a bridge?'

 Fleur shook her head, sending ripples through her silver hair, and crunched her way through her ice-cone.
 'No, I'm going to tell you a little about warding.'

 'New topic.'
-He watched the birds hop along the rocks in the shade of the bridge, then took another small bite of his ice-cone; this time the lemon came with a hint of fresh mint.
+He watched the birds hop along the rocks in the shade of the bridge and took another little bite of his ice-cone.
+The lemon washed over his tongue with a hint of fresh mint.
 'I don't know anything about warding.'

-She placed the leftover cardboard cone on the wall, then tapped it with her wand and watched a small puddle of water evaporate in the sun.
+She placed the leftover cardboard cone on the wall, tapping it with her wand and watching a small puddle of water evaporate in the sun.
 'I like warding.
 I like how it works.'

-Harry finished his ice-cone down, then transfigured the cardboard into a lop-sided white feather; the breeze snatched it off the wall and away into the water.
+Harry finished his ice-cone down and transfigured the cardboard into a lop-sided white feather; the breeze snatched it off the wall and away into the water.
 'Care to share, Miss Delacour?'

 'Warding is like building an arch.'
 Fleur patted the middle stone of the bridge.
 'When you build an arch, you put all the other stones in, then the keystone.
 The keystone keeps it all together.
 It's the same with wards, all the different bits of magic folded together, then the key, to keep them all tied in place.''